mjacobs1341/Mellys-Closet/manual-testing/README.md

 # Manual Testing for Melly's Closet

 ### Overview
-This project includes manual testing to ensure the functionality and usability of key features.
-The tests cover critical areas such as user authentication, navigation, UI elements, and cross-browser compatibility.
+This project includes manual testing to ensure the functionality, usability, and user experience of key features on the Melly's Closet website.
+The tests primarily focus on verifying the appearance of UI elements and the usability of interactive components.

+### Contents of the Maual-Testing Folder

+1. **Test Plan: An overview of the testing approach and objectives.
+2. **Test Cases: Individual files for each test case, organized by type (Functional, GUI, Usability).
+3. **Bug Reports: Files documenting any issues found during testing.,

 ### Test Types
-1. **Functional Testing**: Verifies core functionality such as user sign-up, login, and navigation.
+1. **Functional Testing**: Verifies core features such as user sign-up, login, and navigation between pages.
-2. **GUI Testing**: Ensures the correct display of UI elements and components.
+2. **GUI Testing**: Verifies the correct display and layout of UI elements, such as images and buttons, ensuring they are visually appealing and functional.
-3. **Boundary Testing**: Tests input fields for edge cases such as minimum and maximum values.
-4. **Cross-Browser Testing**: Ensures the application works across different browsers like Chrome and Safari.
-5. **Responsive Design Testing**: Confirms the application’s responsiveness across various devices (mobile, tablet, desktop).
+3. **Usability Testing**: Focuses on ensuring interactive elements (e.g., buttons) are easy to find and provide appropriate feedback when clicked.

 ### Test Execution
-Each test case includes clear steps to follow, with expected results and status indicators.
-Results are documented, and any issues found are tracked for resolution.
+Each test case is structured with clear, step-by-step instructions and expected outcomes.
+The results of each test are documented, with any failures tracked in a bug report for further investigation and resolution.

-### Bug Reporting
-If a test fails, a **bug report** will be created to document the issue.
-The report will include: